codenameClass/codenameClass/README.md

 </li>

 <li>🧑‍💻 <b>Programming proficiency:</b><br>
 High level of proficiency in multiple programming languages, expertise in JavaScript and C#.
-Experience working with a diverse range of libraries and frameworks, including Express.js and React Native.
+Experience working with a diverse range of libraries and frameworks.
 </li>

 <li>🌐 <b>API development:</b><br>